aaron-grau/curic/react/projects/todos/README.md

 + Import the `receiveTodos` action creator.
 + Re-define your `success` callback to dispatch a `RECEIVE_TODOS` action.

+### Selectors

+[Selectors][selector_reading] are "getter" methods for the application state.
+They receive the state as an argument and often return a subset of the state data formatted in a specific way.
+In this case, we will want to present the `todos` as an array, rather than as values in an object.

++ Create a file `reducers/selector.js`.
++ Export a function named `allTodos` that receives the entire state as an argument.
+  + Use `Object.keys(state.todos)` to get the keys for the `state.todos`.
+  + Map the array of todo ids to an array of todos.
+  + Return your new array.

+**NB**: Selectors don't have to be long functions - a one-line function that uses `map` in conjunction with `Object.keys` and sets a reasonable default of `[]` would work just fine.

+**Test your selector** - Put your selector on the `window` and pass it the default state.
+Does it format the data into an array of `todos`?

 #### Receiving and Reducing `todos`

 Now that you can `fetch` data from your backend and `dispatch` it to your